Funkit/ansible-roles/google/gcloud/README.md

-docker
+google/gcloud
 =========

-This role installs docker for Debian, Ubuntu, CentOS and Oracle Linux distributions.
+This role installs the gcloud CLI and a list of additional related packages.

 This role works with:

-- Centos 8
-- Oracle Linux 8
-- Debian 10
+- Debian 11.4
-- Ubuntu 20

 Requirements
 ------------